robenkleene/thwomp/README.md

 1. Launch Push in standalone mode
 2. In Live's sidebar, select `Places > Push`
-3. Drag `max-for-live/instruments/Thwomp.amxd` to `Places > Push > User Library` (e.g., under `User Library/Presets/Instruments/Max Instrument/` [note that Push *does not* create this folder by default like Live does].
+3. Drag `max-for-live/instruments/Thwomp.amxd` to `Places > Push > User Library` (e.g., under `User Library/Presets/Instruments/Max Instrument/` [note that in the Push Use Library this folder is *not* create by default like it is in the Live User Library]).

+### Using the Device on Push

+After Thwomp has been installed in the Push `User Library`, the device can be added by choosing it under `Device > User Library`.

-## Using in Max (without Live)
+## Opening in Max Directly

-To open any of the `maxpat` files, the Thwomp folder should be in Max's `Project Search Paths`, so that the referenced files can be found.
+To open in Max directly without Live, the Thwomp folder should be in Max's `Project Search Paths`, so that the referenced files can be found.

-Thwomp can also be opened in standalone mode by opening the `misc/instruments/Thwomp.maxpat`  outside of Ableton Live, it offers some additional features.
+Once the  `misc/instruments/Thwomp.maxpat`  outside of Ableton Live, it offers some additional features.

 - **Button**: Trigger the MIDI note
 - **Pitch**: Select the MIDI note pitch
 - **Velocity**: Select the MIDI note velocity
 - DAC Toggle: Toggles whether the audio engine is on
-- Typing the `s` will play the note
+- Typing the letter "s" plays the note

 ## Global Parameters